Reachability and liveness in parametric timed automata: Integer-points parametric timed automata

 The previous lemma that ensures the presence of an integer parameter valuation in any symbolic state does not guarantee that an L/U-PTA is an IP-PTA, because clocks may have non-integer values.

-\begin{proposition} The class of IP-PTAs is incomparable with the class of L/U-PTAs. \end{proposition} \begin{preuve} \begin{itemize} \item Consider an L/U-PTA with a transition guarded by $\clock > 0$ and resetting no clock, followed by a second location with invariant $\clock < 1$; then, necessarily, the symbolic state associated with this second location contains no integer point (as $\clock \in (0, 1)$ in that symbolic state).
+\begin{prop} The class of IP-PTAs is incomparable with the class of L/U-PTAs, in the sense that there exists an IP-PTA that is not an L/U-PTA and vice-versa. \end{prop} \begin{proof} \begin{itemize} \item Consider an L/U-PTA with a transition guarded by $\clock > 0$ and resetting no clock, followed by a second location with invariant $\clock < 1$; then, necessarily, the symbolic state associated with this second location contains no integer point (as $\clock \in (0, 1)$ in that symbolic state).

 \item It is easy to exhibit an IP-PTA that is not an L/U-PTA.
-This is for example the case of a simple PTA with only one location, one clock~$\clock$ and one parameter~$\param$ with a self-loop with guard $\clock = \param$ and resetting $\clock$. \end{itemize}
+This is for example the case of a simple PTA with only one location, one clock~$\clock$ and one parameter~$\param$ with a self-loop with guard $\clock = \param$ and resetting $\clock$.\qedhere \end{itemize}